 Although they may not be as soothing as complementary colors, they do evoke an energy that makes them ideal for enhancing suspense; a signature of the David Fincher filmography.

-Who hasn’t cringed when the Seven director had Detective David Mills say, “What’s in the box?”
+Who hasn’t cringed when Detective David Mills says, “What’s in the box?”

 Here, the orange of John Doe’s uniform and the dark tones of the detectives’ jackets add to the jarring and unnerving nature of the scene.